schwarzie2478/learning-az-204/docs/Concepts/Azure App Service.md

 > [!example]
 > az webapp up --location xxx --name xxx

-The opposite command ( not sur if this works with only location, probably needs resourcegroup)
+The opposite command ( not sure if this works with only location, probably needs resourcegroup)

 > [!example]
 > az webapp delete --name xxx --location xxx